altmp/altv-docs/articles/changelogs/upcoming.md

 > - .id represents local id now, if you need same id as on server use .remoteID
 > - getPermissionState returns bool now
 > - setArtificialLightsState has no effect anymore, use DisableEmissiveLightsRendering config flag instead
-> - Weapons & ammo no more be synced clienside, use server side methods instead.
+> - Weapons no more be synced clienside, use server side methods instead.
+Ammo set by the server will override ammo set by client.
 > ```

 ### Added